What is net zero and how will it affect the public?

 – How will going net zero affect the public?

-The upfront cost of adopting new technology such as a heat pump is expensive although there are Government grants available.

-Energy experts say switching to renewable power for home heating and transport would save people money in the long term as clean electricity is much cheaper than gas and it is not exposed to the same volatile international markets.
+People will also have to begin replacing their gas boilers with alternatives such as heat pumps from 2035 although around a fifth of households will be exempt, Mr Sunak said, as he announced an increase in the grant available to pay for heat pumps, from £5,000 to £7,500.

+The Climate Change Committee (CCC) has said meat eating and flying must come down to meet emissions targets, though Mr Sunak said his Government will not introduce any taxes to encourage people to do this, nor will he impose a ban on extracting oil and gas from the North Sea.

-The Government’s climate advisers have calculated that the economic costs of going net zero would be less than those accrued by inaction, while it would also lead to “significant benefits to human health from better air quality, less noise, more active travel and a shift to healthier diets”.
+The CCC also calculated that the economic costs of going net zero would be less than those accrued by inaction, while it would also lead to “significant benefits to human health from better air quality, less noise, more active travel and a shift to healthier diets”.

+Other energy experts have said that the quicker households are removed from fossil fuel sources and insulated, the more money they will save by using cheaper electricity and conserving more energy.

 – Why do some want to slow or abandon net zero plans?